wolfmanjm/kivy-smoothie-host/README.md

 ## Goal
 The goal is to have a small touch screen host that can run a smoothie and is better than an LCD Panel, and almost as good as a host PC running pronterface.
 It is not meant to be a replacement for say Octoprint whose goals are different.
-A secondary goal is to have a decent smoothie aware desktop host to replace Pronterface, that has good support for CNC tasks as well as 3D printing.
+A secondary goal is to have a decent smoothie aware desktop host to replace Pronterface and bCNC, that has good support for CNC tasks as well as 3D printing.
+The CNC goals are to allow setting of the WCS to a point on the workpiece, and move to points on the wrokpiece to check for placement etc.

 (*UPDATE* there is now a desktop layout setting that makes it more usable on a regular desktop, it has been tested on various linux machines but should run anywhere that python3 and kivy will run).